Bash-mocart/flugel/README.md

 ## Requirements
 * GoLang installed on your machine
+* TerraformCLI installed on your machine
-* AWS Credentials properly configured in your local machine
+* AWS Credentials are properly configured in your Local Machine (Install AWSCLI and running `aws configure` to set up AWS Credebtials)

 ## Steps to run and test the automation (Terratest)